10 questions you always wanted to ask a casting director

 “I have never seen Zoolander.
 I think I’d cringe too much.”

 Rick Owens spring/summer 18.
 Photography Mitchell Sams.

 "TRAILER TRASH, CRACKHEAD GEEKS X 40 PLEASE."
 This succinct yet sprawling assortment of adjectives was one of the first caps locked casting briefs Angus Munro, i-D and AM Casting Director, received from Rick Owens.
-This was the beginning of an on-going collaboration that has cultivated the house of Rick Owens into a tribe, a family, a world.
-In the run-up to fashion month, Munro receives numerous briefs like Owens', translating their visions into reality by casting the faces that bring life to their imaginations.
-From finding the forms that brought Owens' message of hope to life to securing a cycling-clad Naomi Campbell to close Off-White's tribute to Princess Diana, AM Casting played a key role in creating some of spring/summer 18's most memorable moments.
+This was the beginning of an ongoing collaboration that has cultivated the house of Rick Owens into a tribe, a family, and a world.
+In the run-up to fashion month, Munro receives numerous briefs like Owens's, translating their visions into reality by casting the faces that bring life to their imaginations.
+From finding the forms that brought Owens's message of hope to life to securing a cycling-clad Naomi Campbell to close Off-White's tribute to Princess Diana, AM Casting played a key role in creating some of spring/summer 18's most memorable moments.

 Who or what attracted you to the fashion industry?